7 easy steps to Street Photography

 Point and shoot

-One of the first mistakes a lot of beginners in street photography makes, is asking a person to act natural.
-How many times have you not tried to take a picture of a friend, and told them to “just act natural”?
-I bet while you were attempting to take the shot, your friend was staring into the camera.
-Don’t ask for permission.
-Do not try to pose people either.
-Once you do that, the moment is gone forever.
-Shoot first, ask later - or never.
+A common mistake many beginners in street photography make is asking someone to act naturally.
+How often have you tried to photograph a friend and instructed them to "just act natural"?
+I bet as you attempted the shot, your friend was staring directly into the camera.
+Avoid asking for permission and don't try to pose people.
+Once you do, the moment is lost forever.
+Capture the shot first, and ask later—or not at all.

 Stalk the shot, not the people